Strobesstrobes

 • Coupon and discount abuse: stacking multiple codes, reusing single-use codes, or applying a percentage discount more than once.

-• Race conditions: firing parallel requests to redeem one gift card balance twice, or withdraw before a balance check completes (a time-of-check to time-of-use flaw).
+• Race conditions (TOCTOU): firing parallel requests to redeem one gift-card balance twice, or withdraw before a balance check completes.

 • Workflow bypass: jumping straight to the confirmation step to skip payment, or reaching fulfillment without approval.